jacksonmj/tenpin/README.md

 Chrome - either this program must be accessed via a web server (not via file:///), or less must be compiled outside the browser (due to security restrictions on accessing local files).

-IE8 and below - Respond.js (used for IE8 and older) doesn't seem to work with less.js - either compile less outside the browser, or remove Respond.js temporarily.
+IE8 and below - Respond.js (used for IE8 and older only) doesn't seem to work with less.js - either compile less outside the browser, or remove Respond.js temporarily.
 Accessing via file:/// has not been tested.

 In production, compilation of less should be done at the time of deployment and style.less+less.js should be replaced with style.css in index.html.